EmergingTechnologyInstitute/microscaler/README.md

 ```

 ## Limitations
-1. Agent is not reporting CPU/memory metrics.
+1. docker agent is not reporting CPU/memory metrics.
-2. Monitoring and Webhooks to support policy-based elastic autoscaling not implemented.
+2. monitoring components and webhooks to support policy-based elastic autoscaling are not implemented.

 ## License